 - Respectful and efficient communications with patients and their families.

 Each staff member employed at [YOUR CLINIC NAME], has a letter of employment that states roles, responsibilities and rate of pay.
 Staff may either be paid a salary or hourly rate.
 Any changes to the role, responsibilities or rate of pay will be reflected with an updated letter of employment.

 The [Practice Manager] is responsible for maintaining all clinician and staff contracts.

-Click Here for a sample Employee Contract.
-This example was originally developed by Victoria Division of Family for their members
+View a sample employee contract (originally developed by the Victoria Division of Family Practice for their members).